THE

 involving this ratio are likely to arise.

-labile or fluctuating blood pressure due to water retention and/or kidney
+pressure or a labile or fluctuating blood pressure due to water retention

-prominent physical symptoms that come with higher aldosterone levels in
+among the prominent physical symptoms that come with higher aldosterone

 When the ratio is above about